mbrown1413/SqliteFind/README.md

 importable.
 You should either add this directory to your volatility plugin path, or add a link to these files inside the volatility plugin folder.

-Requirements:
+Requires the YARA Python API.
+Try installing the pip package "yara-python".

-  * YARA Python API - Running "import yara" should work in Python.
+Running "import yara" should work in the Python shell.

 Basic Usage
 ===========